 Snap Pea Salad is so easy to make.
 Sweet, tender raw peas combined with a few simple ingredients.

-A quick to assemble cucumber and cold pea salad tossed with a simple sour cream and dill dressing.
-My family has voted, and claim this is the best sugar snap pea recipe around.
+Crisp and vibrant.
+Bursting with fresh flavours.
+A quick-to-assemble cucumber and cold pea salad tossed with a simple sour cream and dill dressing.
+My family voted this the best summer salad.